Hailemicael/immigration-assistant/README.md

-# Retrieval Augmented Immigration Assistant (R-MAIA) Setup Guide
+# Immigration Assistant (MAIA) Setup Guide

-This guide provides instructions for setting up th eRetrieval Augmented Immigration Assistant including PostgreSQL with pgvector extension, database configuration, and running the application.
+This guide provides instructions for setting up the Immigration Assistant application including PostgreSQL with pgvector extension, database configuration, and running the application.

 ## Prerequisites